 Spending your Mexican vacation surrounded by hordes of drunk college students may be some people's idea of fun, but we understand that it's not for everyone.
-If you're contemplating planning a trip to Mexico during the spring and you would like to avoid the typical spring break scene, not to worry!
+If you're contemplating planning a trip to Mexico during the springtime and you would like to avoid the typical spring break scene, not to worry!
 There are plenty of options for a Mexican springtime holiday with lots of peace and relaxation and no tequila shots or wet t-shirt contests or tequila shots (savvy drinkers know you're supposed to sip!) to speak of.
-Read on for my tips on how to travel to Mexico during the springtime and avoid the spring break crowds.
+Read on for some tips on how to travel to Mexico during the springtime and avoid the spring break crowds.